-How to Report a Car Accident in California
+Do You Need To Report a Car Accident in California?

 - If the crash resulted in injury to any person;

 - If the accident caused any property damage, regardless of the type of property.